jdevfullstack-tutorials/learn-to-code/README.md

 3. Java

 Java is actually very comprehensive unlike PHP or JavaScript, it can even be used for a complete network programming.
+You may want to check out my Java projects also: <https://github.com/xdvrx1/java>

 Now, after learning these core languages, your company will always ask whether you can use a framework.
 Frameworks will enable you to